 SWCD Board Meetings

 All meetings are open to the public.
-Regular Board of Director Meetings are in February, March, June, August, October, and December.
+Regular Board of Director Meetings are in February, April, June, August, October, and December.
 In addition to regular board meetings, the Board meets via teleconference every other week during the Colorado Legislative Year (mid January – mid May) to review water-related legislation.

 Looking for information on local and state water resources?
 Visit our Resource section for useful links.